jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 This is *italic*, but this \*is not\*.
 ```

-Markdown.pl also does not transform any text within “raw” block-level
+Markdown.pl also does not transform any text within "raw" block-level
 XHTML elements (although some other processors do).
 Thus it is
 possible to include sections of XHTML within a Markdown source
 document by wrapping them in block-level XHTML tags.
 However, with a